Planning matters blog | Lichfields

 A further addition to this part of the NPPF is set out in paragraph 173.
 This states that a sequential risk-based approach should also be taken to individual applications in areas known to be at risk now or in the future from any form of flooding.
 The Government’s response to the draft NPPF consultation states this paragraph has been inserted to clarify the difference between applying the sequential test to plan-making and decision making.
 This paragraph previously only related to the role of the sequential test at plan making stage and so the Government is now giving it a greater remit.

-An update to NPPF paragraph 180 clarifies that where planning application come forward on allocated sites which were previously subject to the sequential test at plan preparation stage, it will not be necessary to reapply the sequential test.
+NPPF paragraph 180 states that where planning application come forward on allocated sites which were previously subject to the sequential test at plan preparation stage, it will not be necessary to reapply the sequential test.
 It is not clear how this will play out for applications on allocations where the strategic flood risk assessment (‘SFRA’) that informed the plan did not consider all forms of flooding.
 In the context of new NPPF paragraph 173, it is also not clear how to judge whether the SFRA has sufficiently considered future flood risk.
 However, paragraph 180 does state that “the exception test may need to be reapplied if relevant aspects of the proposal had not been considered when the test was applied at the plan-making stage, or if more recent information about existing or potential flood risk should be taken into account.”
 The list of considerations that might fall within this caveat may be extensive.

 What if the built development, access or escape routes, land raising, or other potentially vulnerable elements of my scheme are located on areas of the site at risk from flooding?